 Access to ICGC data is regulated by policies established by the ICGC Data Access Compliance Office (DACO).
 Any user who wishes to access ICGC Controlled Data must apply for DACO authorization, which is overseen by the International Data Access Committee (IDAC).
 Access is granted if the request conforms to the goals and policies of the ICGC with respect to such issues as the purpose and relevance of the research and the protection of participants and their data.

 The following provides a brief summary of the policies applicable to use of Controlled Data on the CGC.
 All researchers interested in accessing Controlled Data are responsible for ensuring full adherence to all relevant policies.

 By using any TCGA data (inclusive of both Open and Controlled Data) on the CGC, users implicitly agree to comply with the TCGA Responsible Use Policy and Publication Guidelines.
 All users, and their institutions, seeking access to and use of TCGA Controlled Data also must acknowledge their agreement with the TCGA policies and procedures described in the Data Use Certification associated with their dbGaP application.

-By using any TARGET Controlled Data on the CGC, users implicitly agree to comply with the TARGET Data Use Limitations, whereas users may explore TARGET Open Data on the CGC without restriction.
+By using any TARGET Controlled Data on the CGC, users implicitly agree to comply with the TARGET Data Use Limitations and the policies and procedures described in the Data Use Certification associated with their dbGaP application, whereas users may explore TARGET Open Data on the CGC without restriction.
 All TARGET data users on the CGC implicitly agree to comply with the TARGET Publication Guidelines.

 By using any Controlled Data on the CGC that are regulated by dbGaP, users further implicitly agree to comply with the dbGaP Approved User Code of Conduct.